Calcipotriene Topical Dosage

 Calcipotriene topical should be rubbed in gently and completely.
 Patients should wash their hands after application of calcipotriene topical cream, ointment, or solution.
 Patients should wash their hands after applying calcipotriene topical foam unless their hands are the affected site.

 Calcipotriene topical is only intended for topical use (not for oral, ophthalmic, or intravaginal use).
-Patients using calcipotriene topical should be advised to avoid contact with the eyes.
-Patients using calcipotriene topical cream, ointment, or solution should be advised to avoid contact with the face.
+Patients using calcipotriene topical should be advised to avoid contact with the eyes and face.

 The safety and efficacy has primarily been studied in patients treated up to 8 weeks.
 One study in a small group and one larger multicenter trial reported safety and efficacy up to 6 months and 1 year, respectively.